Overview

 Keep in mind that native DocumentFragments are not reusable.
 This means that after a fragment was appended to another element, it no longer has any content.
 If you want to directly return a top-level fragment for an entrypoint, you should always return it from a function, not as a single instantiation:

 A uix-fragment is a reusable fragment that is part of the actual DOM but is never rendered itself.
-Just the children are visible in the DOM.
-It can be created like this:
+All of it's children are visible in the DOM.
+It can be instantiated like this:

 <uix-fragment>